Do you or someone you know have unclaimed Capital Credits?

 You need to know two things about capital credits to understand how they work for you:

 Allocations: Each year, you are “allocated” your portion of the previous year’s margins based on the amount of electricity you purchased from Pioneer Electric in relation to the total amount of electricity purchased by all the members during the year.
-This amount is put into a holding account for a number of years and used by Pioneer Electric to fund capital needs for items such as power line construction, transformers, trucks, inventory and other operational needs.
+This amount recorded in the cooperative records and the money is used by Pioneer Electric to fund capital needs for items such as power line construction, transformers, trucks, inventory and other operational needs.
 This is an underlying principle of the cooperative business model and is one more way we keep your electric rates as low as possible.
 This “allocation” becomes your equity in the cooperative and is maintained in a separate account assigned to you.

 What do I have to do to start accumulating capital credits?